The Signals of Doomsday I: False Higgs vacuum decay signatures: Conclusions

 The bubble wall's velocity as seen by an external observer typically evolves in time as $v_b \sim t/\sqrt{t^2+R_0^2} $.
 Thus, for $t \gg R_0$, this velocity is almost the speed of light.
-However, it is never exactly equal to the speed of light.
+If this remains true at all times, a very large number of particles will be produced due to the vacuum mismatch since the proper acceleration never ceases, but we will have no chance to observe them before the wall hits us.
+However, the wall velocity is never exactly equal to the speed of light.
 In fact, detailed calculations indicate that the bubble wall velocity might be limited to well below the speed of light \cite{Branchina:2025jou}.
 In addition, the bubble wall can be viewed as a highly coherent state of a large number of the Higgs quanta.
 As such, it will strongly interact with virtually all the standard model particles.
 In the early universe, it will interact with the surrounding plasma, while at late times it will interact with other bubbles, stars, planets, interstellar and intergalactic gas, and finally even with the particles it creates itself.
 These interactions would further slow down the propagation of the wall.
 It is thus not very unreasonable to expect that these photons and neutrinos should be able to reach us before the bubble wall.
-No matter if this time delay is $10$ seconds or three years, if our gamma ray and neutrino observatories ever detect spectra corresponding to Figures \ref{Photon2Plot} and \ref{Neutrino2Plot}, they might in fact represent the signals of the doomsday.

-Since the particle production mechanism we relied on here resembles the Unruh effect, which in turn requires a non-zero proper acceleration of the wall, we included only particles produced until the terminal velocity is reached.
-After that, some other mechanisms might keep producing particles, for example because huge energy is dumped into the environment due to friction.